Mschmidt19/CV/README.md

 * Studied cognitive neuroscience, Latin, and British cultural history

 ## Professional Experience
+#### 'Artificial Intelligence & Analytics on AWS'
+*Illustrator*
+* Illustrator for a yet-to-be-released book on AWS ([book cover](https://imgur.com/a/MJfqTKd))
+* Created graphics and annotated screenshots to provide a visual aid for difficult concepts
+* Ensured all graphics and annotations comply to Manning publication standards
+* Assisted in creation of the book's [website](http://ai-advanced-insights-aws.co/)

 #### In-N-Out Burger, Costa Mesa, California & Las Vegas, Nevada: 2015 - Present (on leave)
 *Level 5 Associate*
 * Worked in an extremely fast-paced and changing environment